 By sticking to this formula and creating S.M.A.R.T. financial goals, you’ll be able to visualize and plan for the end result, the exact steps you need to get there, and how exactly you can get started on working towards your new goal.

 Let’s take a look at each of the different steps involved to better understand how to set and focus on S.M.A.R.T. financial goals.
+You can also view a quick summary of how to set S.M.A.R.T. financial goals as a web story.

 Set specific financial goals to improve your outcome